|

 happened.
 It is not that we will never cry.
 It is that we will not

-live with a constant state of sadness inside from feeling hurt by
+live in a constant state of sadness from feeling hurt by another

-another person.
-We will have control over our emotions instead of someone
+did what was done to us.
+We will have control over our emotions instead of

-who has harmed us having control over us via
+the person who has harmed us having control over

 our emotions.